ryn5/student-planner/README.md

 ## Proposal

-This application is geared towards secondary and post secondary students to organize and plan out their daily schedules.
+This application is geared towards helping secondary and post secondary students organize and plan out their daily schedules.
 As a full-time post secondary student, this project is of interest to me because it would be greatly useful to have a dedicated application that I can use to keep track of everything I need to do each day.

 **Functionality:**